Missing Piece Blog

 • Coordinate with insurance providers and medical billing staff

-An ABA billing provider is the most effective solution to billing errors
+Expert ABA consulting services are the most effective solution to billing errors

-A company like Missing Piece offers comprehensive, turnkey therapy billing services that enable you to devote more time to your clients.
+Your Missing Piece is one of the top ABA billing companies in the US, offering comprehensive, turnkey therapy billing services that enable you to devote more time to your clients.
 A medical billing provider aims to help you grow your business and increase your revenue by streamlining processes, such as eligibility and benefits, claims management, remittance posting, accounts receivable follow-ups, and appeal management.

 Contact us at Missing Piece to find out how we can eliminate the administrative burden of in-house ABA billing operations, allowing you to give your clients the highest level of care.